 9. Get Regular Checkups

 To keep your teeth strong, see your dentist every 6 months for a checkup and cleaning.
-He can spot signs of trouble, such as cavities or tooth grinding, before they do a lot of damage.
+They can spot signs of trouble, such as cavities or tooth grinding, before they do a lot of damage.

 Your dentist will also make sure that you're getting the right amount of fluoride to harden and protect enamel.
-If your water supply isn't fluoridated, ask him if you need fluoride supplements, mouthwashes, or coatings for your teeth.
+If your water supply isn't fluoridated, ask them if you need fluoride supplements, mouthwashes, or coatings for your teeth.